ashokdy/WeatherSwiftUI/README.md

 2. Download the project directly
 Once downloaded or cloned one can directly run the application by selecting any available simulator.
 If any problem persists,
-    please install pods and try
+    Please Simulate location if it won’t auto update in simulator please install pods and try
     if still issue deintegrate pod and install and try again issues still exist? please raise it as issue